How to Read the Visa Bulletin?

 You can also use the bulletin to estimate your wait time by looking at how quickly the line moves from one month to the next.

-Who is applying for a green card plays a vital role in determining how long the process will take.
 For instance, things are expedited for spouses, parents, or unmarried children (under age 21) of U.S. citizens.
-For this group, there is no reason to even read the Visa Bulletin because they are exempt from the backlog.
+There is no reason for this group to read the Visa Bulletin because they are exempt from the backlog.

 Meanwhile, the spouse or unmarried child (under age 21) of a U.S. green card holder will have to wait 12 to 18 months for their green card to become available.
 Those not fitting into either of these top two categories can find that their time on the list will vary from years to decades.